- Set Up

 the last couple of days on a holiday with a friend where we were playing a lot of

-British Blackjack (my variation thereof that
+British Blackjack (my variation thereof that I’ve been

-working on.
 Over the next couple of evenings, and some beer, we refined the concepts into a playable game.

-The birthplace of Court Wars is The Square and
+The birthplace of Court Wars is The Square and Compass pub in

 Initially we gave court cards a high value of 20, but found that it was becoming near impossible to defeat a court